Dasharo/docs/docs/dev-proc/smbios-rules.md

 ### Vendor field

-The vendor field is always set as follows:
+The Vendor field, for firmware with initial release date after 13 January 2021, is set as follows:

 ```
 3mdeb
 ```

-*for firmware first released before January 13 2022:*
+For firmware with initial release date before 13 January 2021:

 ```
 3mdeb Embedded Systems Consulting
 ```

-### Version field
+### BIOS Version field

 The BIOS Version string is defined as follows: